Star Trek: Prodigy: Development

 In an article on the Star Trek franchise in January 2020, The Wall Street Journal listed the series as Star Trek: Prodigy.
 This title was officially confirmed in July, along with a 2021 release date.
 Ramsey Naito was overseeing the series for Nickelodeon as EVP of Animation Production and Development.
 Ben Hibon was announced as director, co-executive producer, and creative lead for the series in August 2020.
 Naito described Hibon as "an incredible storyteller and a world builder with a distinct vision" for the series.
 In February 2021, ViacomCBS announced that Prodigy would debut on the streaming service Paramount+ along with the rest of the Star Trek Universe.
 Paramount+'s EVP of development and programming, Julie McNamara, said they would have the "best of both worlds" with this move by introducing the series to fans of the other Star Trek series on the service before bringing it to new audiences on Nickelodeon.
 She added that viewership data from CBS All Access showed that fans of Star Trek also watched the animated series The Legend of Korra on the service, and this was another factor in deciding to add Prodigy to Paramount+.
 At that time, the first season was revealed to have 20 episodes.
-A second 20-episode season was officially confirmed by Paramount+ in November.
-First season writer Aaron Waltke was promoted to co-head writer and co-executive producer of the second season.

-Waltke stated in November 2022 that he and the Hagemans had discussed continuing the series beyond the first two seasons, and they hoped it could run for seven seasons and expand to films after that.
+A 20-episode second season was officially confirmed by Paramount+ in November 2021.
+First-season writer Aaron Waltke was promoted to co-head writer and co-executive producer of the second season.
+A year later, Waltke said he had discussed continuing the series beyond the first two seasons with the Hagemans and they hoped it could run for seven seasons before expanding to films; Kevin Hageman elaborated that he thought the Star Trek franchise could use an "epic animated film series that have a new adventure every couple of years that the whole family can go see".
+In June 2023, Paramount+ canceled several original series and removed them from the streaming service in exchange for a "content impairment charge".
+This included Star Trek: Prodigy, and came as part of wider cost-cutting changes being made by many streaming services.
+The series was also not expected to return to Nickelodeon.
+The crew continued work on the second season while CBS searched for a different streaming service or network to release it.
+In October 2023, the series was picked up by Netflix.